 Crypto is costly to implement, operate and maintain.
 There are direct costs associated with acquiring and maintaining hardware and software, but there is perhaps an even greater aspect of cost associated with the integration and ongoing management.
 Crypto is complicated, and tends to be decentralised and function- or project-driven, in other words, highly specialised and tailor-made for each instance.
 General developers - skilled as they are at writing applications, rarely have the required expertise needed for writing and integrating crypto code.
 In turn that has an impact on cost through additional resource, extended time to market, error correction, stability and compliance.

 Imagine, however, a future that offers crypto as a service, just like other IT services - running as a centralised and integrated service ready for use any time of day.
-That would remove a lot of hassle and solve big infrastructural problems presiding in organisations that use crypto for a lot of applications.
+That would remove most of the traditional dificulties and solve many infrastructural problems presiding in organisations that use crypto for a lot of applications.

 The Crypto Service Gateway (CSG) is a technology that allows organisations to apply crypto to new as well as existing applications without having to change the core infrastructure.
 Rather than having to build security around each application individually, all applications can access one set of hardware servers with software crypto and HSMs (Hardware Security Modules) for all crypto functions.
 CSG represents a completely new way of thinking and managing crypto.
 Until now many organisations that rely on crypto, particularly banks - have a growing security infrastructure that is becoming so big that it is becoming impossible to manage and maintain, especially with more and more crypto being added over time.
 Cryptomathic developed CSG along with key sparring partners in the financial services industry - one being a card payment hardware vendor and the other a major high street UK bank.
 The end result is a solution that can be used for pretty much any type of crypto and application, e.g. database encryption and tokenization, digital signatures and so forth.